How to take a perfect

 passport photo at home

-Most rejections come from bad lighting, glasses, or an off-center face — not from the photo dimensions.
+Most rejections come from bad lighting, glasses, or an off-center face — not the dimensions.
 Follow these tips and you'll pass on the first try.

 Quick checklist